 This is the important aspect you need to consider next.
 Some of the top UV Sterilizers on the market come with their own power units.
 I recommend you buy those.
 That’s because the makers have fine-tuned the power needs of your device with it.
 It works in sync with your water filtration system.

-When you buy a device without a power head, it’s capacity will depend on the separate unit.
+When you buy a device without a power head, it’s capacity will depend on the separate unit – more likely a canister filter or pump.
 In most cases, both the sterilizer and the powerhead don’t match in wattage and voltage levels.
 That’s why the efficiency dwindles by a significant margin.
 This bears an impact in killing the pathogens in the water.

 Understand the fact that UV sterilizer compliments your aquariums and other machineries you use in them.
 The efficiency and performance depend on how well your water pumps do their job, the types of bacteria and other organisms you’re targeting, and the capacity of the bulb (as I mentioned earlier).